imixs/imixs-workflow/src/site/markdown/engine/setupservice.md

 	model.default.data=my-model.bpmn

 You can also define the Default Model data by a environment variable.
-In this case the variable is written in upper-case and with underscores
+In this case the variable is written in upper-case and with underscores.

 	MODEL_DEFAULT_DATA=my-model.bpmn

+**Note:** An entry in the imixs.properties will overwrite the Environment variable in any case!

+See also the section [Imixs Config Source ](./configsource.html)

 ## Default Instance Data